History of the National Hockey League (1942–1967): Toronto Maple Leafs

 Bobby Baun scored the overtime winning goal in game six of the 1964 Finals despite breaking his ankle in the third period.

-In the 1951 Stanley Cup Finals, in the only final in NHL history when all games were decided in overtime, the Maple Leafs defeated the Canadiens four games to one.
+In the 1951 Stanley Cup Final, in the only final in NHL history when all games were decided in overtime, the Maple Leafs defeated the Canadiens four games to one.
 After dashing from his defensive position, despite an earlier warning from Smythe not to take unnecessary chances, Leafs' defenceman Bill Barilko hammered the Cup-winning goal past Montreal goaltender Gerry McNeil.
 The goal completed Toronto's fourth Stanley Cup championship in five seasons, making Barilko a national hero.
 Four months later, Barilko and a friend disappeared in Northern Ontario, where they had flown on a fishing trip.
 Barilko's disappearance became front-page news across Canada; a massive search failed to locate the missing plane.
 Barilko's remains were not found until 1962, the first year the Maple Leafs won the Cup since Barilko's overtime winner eleven years previous.
 Barilko's disappearance was immortalized 40 years later by Canadian rock band The Tragically Hip in their 1992 song "Fifty Mission Cap".

 By 1962, the disappearance of Bill Barilko and the Maple Leafs' subsequent failure to win the Stanley Cup led Toronto fans to believe a curse was upon the team.
 The Leafs won the 1962 championship shortly before Barilko's remains were discovered.
 In 1963, they repeated as champions.
 In 1964, the Leafs again played for the Stanley Cup against the Red Wings.
 In the third period of game six, trailing the series 3–2, Maple Leafs' defenceman Bobby Baun suffered a broken ankle from a Gordie Howe slap shot.
 Despite the injury, Baun returned with his ankle taped up to score the winning goal in overtime.
 Baun also played the seventh game as the Maple Leafs defeated the Red Wings to win their third consecutive title.